What is a Validation Engineer?

 How many years of work experience do I need?

-Those interested in being a Validation Engineer may also be interested in:
+Those thinking about becoming a Validation Engineer might also be interested in the following careers:

 Are you already one of the many Validation Engineer in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: